mhoffrog/onedev-manual/pages/issue-verified.md

 ### Usage Scenario

 Add custom state _Verified_.
 Only _Tester_ role can transit issues to this state.
-The transition is applicable for all issue types except _Task_
+Further, the transition is applicable for all issue types except _Task_

 ### How to Set Up